simonhelmann/GamesKnight/README.md

 # GamesKnight

-Quize app which allows users to share a generated link to remote rooms to compete.
+Quize app which allows users to share a generated link to compete in remote rooms.